 Are Psychological Contracts Important to Consider in HR Management?

 A psychological contract is an informal agreement between an employer and a worker.
 It is an unwritten set of beliefs and expectations...

 Contribution of Scientific Management in the 21st Century

 Scientific management is a management theory based on analyzing and studying workplace processes with the goal of making them more efficient.
 Its...

 What Are the Benefits of Flattening Your Organizational Structure?

-What Are the Benefits of Flattening Your Organizational Structure?.
 Flattening the organization refers to reducing the layers of decision making in the work organization.
 In some organizations, flattening means eliminating some...